 The business to be transacted at the special general meeting will be stated in the notice thereof, and no other business may be considered at those meetings.

 6.03 Persons Entitled to be Present

 The only persons entitled to be present at a meeting of members will be those entitled to vote at the meeting, the Board of Directors and the independent auditor of CIRI.
 Any other persons may be admitted on the invitation of the Chair of the meeting or by resolution of the members.

 Notice will be given to each member in good standing on the Record Date, as defined below, of any annual or special general meeting of members by the following means:

 - mail, courier or personal delivery during a period of 21 to 60 days before the day of the meeting;

 - or telephonic or electronic means during a period of 21 to 35 days before the day of the meeting.

 The "Record Date" will be the date set by the Board, which will be at least 21 days and no more than 60 days prior to the date of any such meeting.
 Notice of any meeting where special business will be transacted should contain sufficient information to permit the members to form a reasoned judgment on the decision to be taken.
 Notice of each meeting of members must remind members that they have the right to vote by proxy.

-A quorum at any meeting of the members will be at least five members present in person and representing personally or by proxy 15% of the members.
+A quorum at any meeting of the members will be at least five members present in person or through electronic means and representing personally or by proxy 15% of the members.
 No business will be transacted at any meeting unless the requisite quorum is present at the time of the transaction of such business.